yann-ygn/vscode-spinasm/README.md

 #### Arduino Pro Mini

-The Arduino Pro Mini is pretty much what's inside the custom programmer minus the FTDI chip but any cheap USB to UART adapter will do as long as it can work at 3.3V.
-It is recommended to power the Arduino board from the target using the following pins:
+The Arduino Pro Mini is pretty much what's inside the custom programmer minus the FTDI chip but any USB to UART adapter will do as long as it can work at 3.3V.
+It is recommended to power the Arduino board from the target using the following pinout:

 <p align="center">
   <img src="_images/promini.png">